 1. We are to match words with definitions such as “Obeying God in everything without thought for self.”
 Out of ten vocabulary words, four have bugger-all to do with science, two are iffy, and four are actually words one might expect on a science test.

 2. Fill-in-the-blank using above vocabulary words.
 This section consists of completing sentences such as “One _______ of our church-school is the reading program.”
-Whal, that tips feature from possible science to Christianist schlock.
+Whaal, that tips the word feature from possible science term to Christianist schlock.
 Other sentences are great for English vocab, but don’t show how the words might be used in a scientific context.
-Final score: 3 blatant Christianist fuckery, 3 not-science, 4 plausible for a science test.
+Final score: 3 lines of blatant Christianist fuckery, 3 not-science, 4 plausible for a science test.

 Section One Activities